GetDKAN/dkan-tools/README.md

       * `--frontend` Add this option again to **enable** the DKAN frontend module.
 This module provides the routes that connect Drupal to the decoupled front end.
 Be sure to follow the [frontend](https://github.com/GetDKAN/data-catalog-frontend#using-the-app) instructions for building the React application and updating pages after adding your own content.
       * `--existing-config` Add this option to preserve existing configuration.
       * `--demo` Use this option to have the frontend enabled, example content created, and the React pages built.
-      * `--demo-backend` Use this option to have the example content created, imported to the datastore and indexed without the React frontend.
+      * `--demo-backend` Use this option to have example content created, imported to the datastore and indexed without the React frontend.

 6. Access the site: `dktl drush uli --uri=dkan`, or you can find the local site URL by typing `dktl url`.

+## Basic usage

+Once you are working in an initialized project folder, you can type `dktl` at any time to see a list of all available commands.

 ## File structure of a DKAN-Tools-based project